That means: Better Connectivity,Better Coverage, and Fewer Headaches

 5. Functionality that uses the data you have

-Data is much more useful if the system uses notifications.
+Data is much more helpful if the system uses notifications.
 Looks for notifications that are real-time and customizable.
 Look for reporting, secure data sharing & collaboration technologies.

 6. Advisor friendly pricing

 Cost can and should be a concern.
-Some advisors will cherry pick clients for this kind of ‘extravagant’ service.
-That approach introduces problems of its own.
+Some advisors will cherry-pick clients for this kind of ‘extravagant’ service which introduces problems of its own.
 Treating some clients one way and others a different way adds complexity to operations.
 How do we decide which clients to offer it to?
-How do we make certain that other clients don’t hear about the services we only want to offer to a few?
+How do we make sure that other clients don’t hear about the services we only want to provide to a few?
 It’s a minefield.
 Clients who may not be the largest today are often the future of our business.
-The ones we want to grow, a great use of account aggregation.
+Giving it to the ones we want to grow is an excellent use of account aggregation.

 7. Highest available value

-The data is to valuable to just aggregate accounts.
+The data is too valuable to just aggregate accounts.
 The system can help you fundamentally change the nature of your business.
+It should help you:

 It should help you:

 Aggregation is all about providing a comprehensive view of a client’s net worth.
-This include not just investment but held away assets and liabilities.
-Ask the question.
+This includes not just investment but held away assets and liabilities.

-By advising on held away accounts you create new value for your clients.
-Also, you create an extra revenue stream for your firm.
+By advising on held-away accounts, you not only create new value for your clients but also create an extra revenue stream for your firm.

 Aggregation should be simple for the advisor as well.
-In some aggregation systems, set up and operations can be labor and time intensive.
-In fact, it can take weeks just to review and buy a new system.
-A good aggregation system should be set up in minutes.
+In some aggregation systems, setup and operations can be labor and time-intensive.
+It can take weeks just to review and buy a new system.
+Good aggregation systems should only take minutes to set up.

 9. All-in-one functionality

-The system should include other important systems.
-Client portals, document management, invoicing and reporting are relevant.
-Your clients get a consistent and simpler user experience .
-This means a reduced client learning curve and the elimination of many support calls.
+The provider should include other vital systems such as a client portal, document management, invoicing, and reporting.
+These are relevant as your clients get a consistent and more straightforward user experience which means a reduced client learning curve and the elimination of many support calls.

 10. Integrations – Easy, Fast and Simple

 Ask if the technology is an open system.
-Beware of vendors wanting to be all-in-one.
 Great new CRM and financial planning systems have emerged in the last couple of years.
 Acquisitions have changed the landscape.
-We want you to have the flexibility to take advantage of this innovation, and do what is right for your business.
-Look for an open API allows for deep integrations without manual work.
+We want you to have the flexibility to take advantage of this innovation and do what is right for your business.
+Look for an open API that allows for deep integrations without manual work.
 The result is flexibility and a great user experience.

-Blueleaf tip: Integrations are good but the number of integration partners alone may be misleading.
-An integration for some vendors means being able to manually move data.
-Ask if the integrations are automatic and then ask how long it takes to add a new integration.
-The right answer is days.
-A logn integration time means that the process is expensive for both sides of the integration.
+Blueleaf tip: Integrations are good, but the number of integration partners alone may be misleading.
+An integration for some vendors means being able to move data manually.
+Ask if the integrations are automatic, and then ask how long it takes to add a new integration.
+The correct answer is days.
+A long integration time means that the process is expensive for both sides of the integration.
 The story behind that is outdated technology.
 Fast and inexpensive means more integrations with more functionality.

 11. Simple credential management by clients not the advisor

-Most retail accounts, passwords and security questions are set to expire.
-Once the credentials expire it will stop the flow of data into the system.
-This can create a huge operational headache for the advisor.
+Most retail accounts, passwords, and security questions expire.
+Once the credentials expire, it will stop the flow of data into the system.
+This process can create a massive operational headache for the advisor.
 Some systems expect the advisor to solve the problem.
 The advisor can’t do anything other than pass the message along to the client.
-This can turn into a daily task for an advisor, creating work rather than relieving it.
+Ultimately, this game of back-and-forth can turn into a daily task for an advisor, creating work rather than relieving it.

-The aggregation system should alerts the clients and give them a simple update process.
-No advisor involvement needed.
+The aggregation system should alert the clients and give them a simple update process.
+No advisor involvement is needed.

 Account aggregation can turn into aggravation.
-Ask the vendor what steps that they take to make aggregation hassle free.
-They should include the following.
+Ask the vendor what steps they take to make aggregation hassle-free.
+They should include the following

-Expect personal help getting started so you can get the most from your investment and the platform.
-This onboarding help is coaching not training.
-Best practices to help you understand how other advisors use the platform successfully.
-No “training” on how to use the platform.
+Expect personal help with implementation so you can get the most from your investment and the platform.
+From communicating with clients to helping you understand how other advisors use the platform successfully, having a true support partner is critical to success.

-There will be issues with set up.
-You don’t want to be the one resolving the issues.
+There will be issues with setup and you shouldn’t be the one resolving them.
 Make sure that your vendor deals with all client issues as part of their service.
 Don’t become your aggregation provider’s free geek squad.

 13. Simple business practice DNA

 Blueleaf tip: Look at the company behind the product.
-Are they burdened by a large company mentality and bureaucracy or lean and nimble?
-Are there complicated contracts?
-Are there long-term obligations?
-Does the vendor have big minimums?
+Are they burdened by a large company mentality or lean and agile?
+Do they have complicated contracts?
+What are the long-term obligations?
+Does the vendor have hefty minimums?

 Buying aggregation services should be as simple as the service itself.
-If you can’t buy the service in the same day that you’re ready, it should cause you to stop and think.
-If the vendor can’t make it easy to buy, how could they possibly make it easy to use.
+If you can’t purchase the service on the same day that you’re ready, it should cause you to stop and think.
+If the vendor can’t make it easy to buy, how could they possibly make it easy to use?

 14. Risk mitigation as a core feature

-The aggregation technology should be built from the ground up to make sure that the benefits of aggregation don’t open up risks for the advisor.
+Aggregation technology should be built from the ground up to ensure that the benefits of aggregation don’t open up risks for the advisor.

-Most advisors are held to standards of conduct in varying degrees.
-Recommendations they make must be in their clients’ best interests or be suitable.
+Most advisors must follow standards of conduct in varying degrees.
+The recommendations they make must be in their clients’ best interests or be suitable.
 There is debate about how good an advisor’s recommendations are without the whole picture.
 You may need to prove that you’ve acted in a client’s best interest.
-This means a big paper trail of historical account data from held-away accounts.
+This means an extensive paper trail of historical account data from held-away accounts.
 Your aggregation system should let you grow without requiring an army of people to maintain records.

-The core to a successful advisory business is focusing on what matters; making your clients happy with your service as quickly as you can, and helping them as much as you can after that.
-The right aggregation system will help you do those things better than anyone else out there.
+The key to a successful advisory business is focusing on what matters – making your clients happy with your service as soon as possible and providing support.
+The right aggregation system will allow you to do those things better than anyone else out there.
 Aggregation can help you win.